ds4dm/ZERO/docs/support_files/tutorials/IPG.rst

 IPG
 ***************
-An Integer Programming Game is a simultaneous game among  :math:`n` players solving a Parametrized (mixed) Integer Program.
+An Integer Programming Game is a simultaneous game among  :math:`n` players solving a parameterized (mixed) Integer Program.
-In other words, each player :math:`i` solves the following problem:
+In ZERO, we support IPGs where each player :math:`i` solves the following problem:

 .. math::